 Sixth Form Mentoring

-Dr Liz Rayment leads a small team of Sixth Form mentors who work with students to develop their study skills, including personal organisation, revision skills and note-taking.
+We have a small team of Sixth Form mentors who work with students to develop their study skills, including personal organisation, revision skills and note-taking.
 Students are recommended for a short program of weekly one-to-one mentoring sessions, with the aim of building students’ independent learning skills to ensure that progress is at or above expectations.

 Sixth Form Super Tutors